guitarvydas/guitarvydas.github.io/_posts/2021-07-26-What-Is-A-Program.md

 Music is a hard-realtime activity.

-[_We teach this hard-realtime notation to 5-year-olds, yet, programmers continue to struggle with the concepts of realtime._]
+[_We teach this hard-realtime notation to 5-year-olds[^realtime], yet, programmers continue to struggle with the concepts of realtime._]

+[^realtime]: Piano lessons and sheet music, for example.

 ## DAWs